 </resource>

-Note that if a workflow has not got a DOI, you can still cite it using the versioned WorkflowHub SEEK ID, e.g. https://workflowhub.eu/workflows/263?version=1
+Note that if a workflow does not have a DOI, you can still cite it using the versioned WorkflowHub SEEK ID, e.g. https://workflowhub.eu/workflows/263?version=1